SymfonyCasts/verify-email-bundle/README.md

 # VerifyEmailBundle
-# Bundle is a WIP and not ready for use.

 Don't know if your user's have a valid email address?
 The VerifyEmailBundle can help!

-As the Verify Email Bundle is stateless, you don't need to create new objects in persistent.

-The stateless Verify Email Bundle will generate and validate fully qualified signed URL's ~~comprised of a unique user identifier, unique user email address, and any other query string parameters needed by your application.~~ that can be emailed to users.
+Because it's stateless, Verify Email Bundle will generate and validated fully qualified and secure signed URL's that can be provided to your users using your existing entities with only minor modifications.

 ## Installation